 Since the 2016 election, women have been mobilizing at unprecedented levels: running for office, making their voices heard on the issues they care about, and demanding change.

-In the midst of this encouraging rise in women’s activism, we must remember that women’s representation in U.S. politics has been dismally low for decades, and remains so: after the 2018 midterms, women make up only 23% of Congress and only 9 out of 50 governors are women.
-And the U.S. lags behind at least 100 other countries in terms of women’s political representation.
+In the midst of this encouraging rise in women’s activism, we must remember that women’s representation in U.S. politics has been dismally low for decades, and remains so: in 2020, women make up only 23.7% of Congress and only 9 out of 50 governors are women.
+And the U.S. lags behind at least 75 other countries in terms of women’s political representation.

 Join us in taking action to bridge this political divide and achieve parity in politics.